 Plato believed that Eros would take us into a Higher truth and mystery, and Jung agreed.
-As Freud continued thrashing around with scissors snipping cruelly at Eros.
-Blood and feathers falling around him like tears.
+But Freud grabbed the scissors snipping cruelly at Eros until there was nothing but blood and feathers falling around him like rubies and snow.

 Viewed this way, Freud appears to see Eros as the unsocialized, inner child we become when we - to use another of his reifications - regress.
 Freud's ignorant Eros is continually tricked via advertising's fantasy representations of life, society and society's norms.
-In this vision, Eros functions to move money, to attain material things that aren't really it.
-'Awareness' of what Eros is up to allows us to stop the tantrum, and undo the cruel deceptions of denial.
+In psychodynamic therapy, awareness of the regression and denial allows us to know what Eros is up to, which helps to stop the tantrum, and undo future self-deceptions.
 Then we - the ego - can allow the Eros child to walk hand in hand with reality and stop making a fuss, be a good citizen.

 [[QUOTE.